About SpendLedger

 Everything on the site traces to an official source record.
 See data sources for what we ingest and methodology for how we handle it.
 We show figures as governments reported them; we don't estimate, model, or editorialize.

-SpendLedger is a national project built state by state: each state comes online as its transparency portal's data is ingested, verified, and published, with the goal of covering all fifty.
-Ohio is first.
-Start with the Ohio vendor directory or Ohio agencies.
+SpendLedger is a national project built jurisdiction by jurisdiction: each state or city comes online as its transparency portal's data is ingested, verified, and published, with the goal of covering all fifty.
+Start with the covered states and cities.